Tray with delicious food on the plane, business class travel

 Messages involved: Air Shopping response, Service List response, Seat Availability response, Offer Price response, Order Reshop response, Order View Response

 Pay for an existing order.
 The capability involves completing payments for unpaid or partially paid orders.
-As we mentioned above, when creating an order without payment, the airline specifies the payment deadline.
+As mentioned above, when creating an order without payment, the airline specifies the payment deadline.
 For this operation to be successful, the unpaid order items must adhere to this time limit.

 Messages involved: Order Change request, Order View response